adancedwin/typograph-apiclient-ru/README.md

 # How to use it

-### 1. Type design your text
+### 1. Initialize a class and type design your text
-In case you didn't pass your text while initialization of the Client class - you should pass the text with #type_design method now:

 ```ruby
 require_relative 'typograph'
 typograph = Typograph::MdashTypograph.new